complight/presentation_learned_display_radiance_field_with_lensless_cameras/slides.md

 </div>

 <!--
-However👆, not every pixel is equal👆 for example 👆 when I display a full black image with the display in our lab, you can see it does not produce an uniform black👆 if we zoom-in the image 👆 we can see that the light leaks from the edges.
+However in these displays👆, not every pixel is equal👆 for example 👆 when I display a full black image with the liquid crystal display in our lab, you can see it does not produce an uniform black pattern 👆 if we zoom-in the image 👆 we can see that the light leaks from the edges.
 This is usually referred as backlight bleeding
 -->

 ---